 - There could be penalties incurred in the cost of refinancing which could be thousands of dollars.

-- Refinancing cost may include paying for an attorney and bank fees which can ultimately not be a worthy affair.
+- Refinancing costs may include paying an attorney and bank fees which can ultimately not be a worthy affair.

 This has been a guide to Cost of Refinancing.
-Here we discuss how to calculate Refinancing Cost along with its formula and example, types, advantages, and disadvantages.
+Here we explain its formula, examples, components, importance, advantages, and disadvantages.
 You can learn more about accounting from the following articles –